zhaojizhuang4/common-dataservice/docs/server.rst

 1. Java version 1.8
 2. Maven version 3
-3. Connectivity to Maven Central (for most jars)
+3. Connectivity to Maven Central to download required jars

 Use maven to build and package the service into a single "fat" jar using this command::